The Pointer Sisters: Trio

-Height
+Height of success

-Over the next few years, The Pointer Sisters achieved their greatest commercial success.
-In 1980, their single "He's So Shy", reached number three on the chart, and the following year a ballad, "Slow Hand", reached number two.
-The follow-up, "Should I Do It", featured a classic girl-group sound.
+Over the next few years, the Pointer Sisters achieved their greatest commercial success.
+In 1980, their single "He's So Shy", reached No. 3 on the chart, and the following year "Slow Hand" reached No. 2, as well as the UK Top Ten.
+The follow-up, "Should I Do It", featured a 1950s sound and became a major hit, peaking in the top 20 of the US Hot 100.
 Richard Perry then sold Planet to RCA Records in 1982.
-The first release from this new union was "American Music", a patriotic-themed, modernized take on the girl-group sound, featuring an early version of "I'm So Excited".
-All these singles charted in the US and were also successful in Australia, where all but "American Music" reached the Top 20.
-The Sisters also made a guest appearance on the sitcom Gimme a Break! in the episode "The Return of the Doo-Wop Girls".
+The group's next album after this merger would be So Excited!, which featured the singles "American Music", a patriotic-themed, modernized take on the girl-group sound, and an early version of "I'm So Excited".
+Both of these singles charted in the US and were also successful in Australia.
+The group also made an appearance on the sitcom Gimme a Break! in the episode "The Return of the Doo-Wop Girls".

 In 1983, the Pointer Sisters released Break Out.
-With the advent of MTV, videos of the Sisters' songs began to be played in heavy rotation.
-In 1984, they achieved four Billboard Hot 100 top 10 singles in a row.
+With the advent of MTV, videos of the Pointer Sisters' songs began to be played in heavy rotation.
+In 1984, they achieved four US Billboard Hot 100 top 10 singles in a row.
 "Automatic" reached No. 5; "Jump (For My Love)" reached No. 3; a remix of "I'm So Excited" was added to the album almost a year into its shelf life and reached No. 9; and "Neutron Dance", also featured on the Beverly Hills Cop soundtrack, reached No. 6.